aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

 `amplify init`

-When you initialize Amplify you'll be prompted for some information about the app, with the option to accept recommended values:
+When you initialize Amplify you are prompted to enter information about the app, with the option to accept recommended values:

 ```
 Enter a name for the project (amplified)